Brad Carson

 Brad Rogers Carson (born March 11, 1967) is an American lawyer and politician who was the 21st president of the University of Tulsa from 2021 to 2025.
 A member of the Democratic Party, he served two terms in the United States House of Representatives from 2001 to 2005.

-He is the only person to have voted on the authorization of the Iraq War in Congress and to have subsequently fought in it.
+Carson is the only person to have voted on the authorization of the Iraq War in Congress and to have subsequently fought in it.
 He served with the 84th EOD Battalion of the US Army in 2008–2009, earning a Bronze Star, and from 2015 to 2016, was the Acting Under Secretary of Defense for Personnel and Readiness, where he initiated a number of notable reforms to modernize civilian and military personnel systems.
 He served as Under Secretary of the Army from 2014 to 2015 and as General Counsel of the Army from 2012 to 2014.

-On April 5, 2021, the University of Tulsa announced Carson had been selected to be the 21st president of the university, effective July 1, 2021.
-He resigned from the position on May 31, 2025.
+In April 2021, the University of Tulsa announced Carson had been selected to be the 21st president of the university, effective July 2021.
+He resigned from the position in May 2025.

-In 2024, Carson launched Americans for Responsible Innovation, a new policy group dedicated to artificial intelligence.
+In 2024, Carson launched Americans for Responsible Innovation (ARI), a public policy organization focused on artificial intelligence.
 He currently serves as president of ARI, which is based in Washington, D.C.

 Early life and education

-Carson was born in Winslow, Arizona.
+Carson was born in Winslow, Arizona to Jack Rogers Carson (1930-2022) and Jimmie Ruth Adair Carson.
 His father worked for the Bureau of Indian Affairs.
 During Carson's childhood the family relocated a number of times, resulting in Carson being raised in several different Native American communities, including reservations in Nevada, Arizona, and Kansas, as well as the Eastern Band Cherokee Reserve in North Carolina.
 As a teenager, Carson moved back to Oklahoma, where his family has roots in the Cherokee Nation, of which Carson is an enrolled member.

 Carson studied at Jenks High School and Baylor University, where he was elected to Phi Beta Kappa.
-He became the first student at Baylor in 55 years to be awarded a Rhodes Scholarship.
+He became the first student at Baylor in 55 years to be awarded a Rhodes Scholarship, an ambition he wanted to fulfill since he was seven years old.
 As a Rhodes Scholar, Carson went to Trinity College, Oxford, and earned a second BA (which became an MA a few years later) in Politics, Philosophy, and Economics.
 He attended the University of Oklahoma College of Law, graduating at the top of his class in 1994.

 According to The Almanac of American Politics, Carson had originally intended to attend Yale Law School, only to change his mind while at Oxford.